Ange1o/GPSP/README.md

 - Folder pte : implmentation of pte
 - Folder space projection is the space projection step
 - Folders node classification and clustering contain : codes for classification and clustering respectively
+- Folder visulization : codes for modifying data for the embedding projector.

 ## Development Environment
 - OS: Ubuntu 16.04 LTS